Keep acting responsibly to protect yourself and others. Continue to follow the guidance on GOV.UK.

 Who is the Data Controller for this processing?

-Essex County Council is the Data Controller for this processing with the exception of our residential/nursing and domiciliary care providers who will also be Data Controllers for the purposes of providing you with care and support.
+Essex County Council is the Data Controller for this processing with the exception of our residential or nursing and domiciliary care providers who will also be Data Controllers for the purposes of providing you with care and support.

 We may use your information for the prevention and detection of fraud and crime.
 This may include sharing your personal information with external agencies that could lead to some services being declined.
 Read more about how your information is processed.